By Hisham El-Fangary

 The Empire was apparently still progressing, even after the onslaught, but it was progressing on the wave of a bygone impulse.

-The real reason behind the decline, was an incident that took place towards the end of the 15th Century.
+There was an incident which, to me, symbolizes the general attitude that caused that great decline; it was an incident that took place towards the end of the 15th Century.

 What’s astonishing about that incident is that we wouldn’t have known about it, had it not been for a simple discovery that was made in Venice as recently as 20 years ago!